Peppone98/Simulations_Recoverin/membr_Rec/README.md

 Remember that the internal pressure is maintained constant by allowing the volume of the simulation box to fluctuate.

-In most simulations of membranes the pressure coupling is limited to the z component, thus keeping fixed the x-y shape of the system.

-`nose-hoover`: temperature coupling using a Nose-Hoover extended ensemble. in this case tau-t controls the period of the temperature fluctuations at equilibrium, which is slightly different from a relaxation time.
-For NVT simulations the conserved energy quantity is written to the energy and log files.
-`tau-t`: time constant for coupling, (one for each group in `tc-grps`).
-`nsttcouple`: the frequency for coupling the temperature.
-The default value of -1 sets nsttcouple equal to 100, or fewer steps if required for accurate integration (5 steps per tau for first order coupling, 20 steps per `tau` for second order coupling).

 ## Energy minimization
 ```